XanaduAI/Xanadu-Quantum-Codebook/nodes/H.7/Lesson.md

 This was not just an exercise in abstraction!
 The PREPARE and SELECT oracles turn out to be useful for a broader range of tasks than performing a linear combination of unitaries.
-In the next node, we will see how they can used for yet another method of Hamiltonian simulation.
-But we'll end this node on a somewhat different note, and apply them to quantum memory!
+We'll end this node on a somewhat different note, and apply them to quantum memory!

 Suppose we have a number of memory cells in our quantum computer, indexed by
 $j$.
-We would like to retrieve data from them and even place it in superpositions.
+We would like to retrieve data from them and even place it in superposition.
 One approach is to create (1) an **address register** for storing the index $j$, with a corresponding orthonormal set of states $\vert j\rangle_A$, and (2) a **data register** for storing (quantum or classical) data in the form of states $\vert D_j\rangle_D$.